top of page

 Students are encouraged to be actively involved in liturgical celebrations including formal school occasions like Opening Mass, and ongoing celebrations such as the Assembly prayer, Pastoral Group prayer and Eucharist.

-2023 - THE YEAR OF NEIGHBOUR through the lens of Conversatio and Humility
+2024 - THE YEAR OF HOLY AUDACITY through the lens of Hospitality and Peace

-In 2023, the Year of Neighbour continues the three-year Mission cycle in Good Samaritan Education following on from the Year of Lectio.
+In 2024, the Year of Holy Audacity continues the three-year Mission cycle in Good Samaritan Education following on from the Year of Neighbour.

 A Good Samaritan Benedictine community is built around a fundamental discipline of prayer, work and relationship that seeks to free people to take delight in God’s immediate presence within the self, the community and the world.